BobbyJoeSmith3/Sunlight-Community-Project/Planning/FeatureSets/billNye_featureset_selina.md

 Back-End::

-(1)Makes API calls with parameters set by the user (2)The user receives the results from the API request and slice out/up the data you want to display (backend)
+(1)Makes API calls with parameters set by the user (2)The user receives the results from the API request and slice out/up the data they want to display (backend)

 Front-End::
 (1) The data from the API request will be displayed on the front-end through an HTML template